 I cannot end this without commenting that candles pose a fire risk and should never be left unattended.
 Candles should be kept away from anything flammable.
 They should not be used around kids or pets.

 Do not put anything in the wax that is flammable.
-Glass breaks especially when changing from cold to hot quickly.
+Glass breaks especially when changing from hot to cold quickly.
 Do not use containers that are cracked or look fragile.
 Error on the side of caution.

 A start-up candle business only requires a little equipment and can grow into a business as big as you can imagine.
 If you would like to start your own candle business, practice with this as a good starting point.
 I have several articles here to help you through.

 Over the years I have done a ton of testing matching the correct wick with selected containers and different fragrances.
 I have tried several types of wax from 100% soy to gel.
-Check out other blog post on how to make those too!
+Check out another blog post on how to make those too!

 I’ve also created a video to help walk you through.
 Have fun and stay creative!